megaease/easeprobe/README.md

   - HTML: `http://localhost:8181/` or `http://localhost:8181/?refresh=30s`
   - JSON: `http://localhost:8181/api/v1/sla`

-  Refer to the [Global Setting Configuration](#38-global-setting-configuration) to see how to configure the access log.
+  Refer to the [Global Setting Configuration](#39-global-setting-configuration) to see how to configure the access log.

 - **SLA Data Persistence**.
 Save the SLA statistics data on the disk.

   The SLA data would be persisted in `$CWD/data/data.yaml` by default.
 If you want to configure the path, you can do it in the `settings` section.

-  When EaseProbe starts, it looks for the location of `data.yaml` and if found, load the file and remove any probes that are no longer present in the configuration file.
+  When EaseProbe starts, it looks for the location of `data.yaml` and if found, loads the file and removes any probes that are no longer present in the configuration file.
 Setting a value of `"-"` for `data:` disables SLA persistence (eg `data: "-"`).

   ```YAML
   settings: